 I am landing at Budapest Airport early afternoon in September, and I need to get a train to Vienna.
 Which station is the quickest to get to from the airport, Kelenfold or Keleti?
 And which method of transport is the quickest (taxi, train, bus, etc) ?

 Kelenföld vasútállomás is preferred if time is an issue.
 Five minutes more to station, 15-20 minutes shorter train trip.
 RJ-train leaves from Kelenföld for Vienna at 1.24 pm /3.24 pm /5.24 pm and will use about 2 hours 50 minutes, EN-train leaves at 7.20 pm and will use about 3 hours 10 minutes.

 Best way is to use the airport shuttle service, and pre-book (+36-1296-8555, 6000 HUF/20 EUR payable at boarding, no cards).
 Calculate travel time 60 minutes.
 Using metro+tram will take absolutely minimum 80 minutes, very easily 100-120 minutes as two changes are needed.
-A taxi will save you five minutes compared to airport shuttle service and you should triple the price - minimum. about 4 years ago
+A taxi will save you five minutes compared to airport shuttle service and you should triple the price - minimum. almost 5 years ago

 Thank you for that very useful reply.
 To be specific about times, my flight from UK arrives Budapest Airport at 1.55pm, and I am hoping to catch the 3.24pm train to Vienna.